 Airline & Hotel Transfer Partners

-All three of these cards earn transferrable points, allowing you to send them directly to a dozen or more airline and hotel programs.
-While it can be daunting, it's the key to getting more value out of your points.
+All three of these cards earn transferable points (or miles), allowing you to send them directly to a dozen or more airline and hotel programs.
+While it might feel daunting at first, it's the key to getting more value out of your points.

 But the list of options varies from card to card.
-Here's what each card and points program offers.
+Here's what each card and program has to offer.

 The Chase Sapphire Reserve®